 Worried about your slow website?
 In addition to the never-ending tasks on your plate, how do you deal with your website speed?
 As a digital marketer, you understand some of Google’s recent updates focus on user engagement and site quality.
 Plus, organic search results require improving page speeds and load times.
 As a result, marketers must prioritize their efforts in order to generate improved organic search rankings.

 But what can you actually do to improve your site’s load times?
-There are a lot of great resources about page speed optimization best practices, but many of the recommendations you get are to make adjustments to code, to design elements, to employ a CDN, etc. What can you do if your dev team is slammed with competing tasks and you’re less technical?
+There are a lot of great resources about page speed optimization best practices.
+But many of the recommendations mean making adjustments to code, to design elements, to employ a CDN, etc. What can you do if your dev team is slammed with competing tasks and you’re less technical?

-Working on image optimizations is often a task that non-technical marketers, designers, junior resources, or writers can help with and in many instances optimizing images can have the largest single impact on page load times.
+Working on image optimizations is often a task that non-technical marketers, designers, junior resources, or writers can help with.
+Plus, in many instances optimizing images yield the largest single impact on page load times.

-There are a lot of strong resources on how to resize and compress images, but how do you know which images on your site really need resizing?
+Fortunately, there are a lot of strong resources on how to resize and compress images.
+However, how do you know which images on your site really need resizing?
 How do you know where to start?

 In this post I’ll walk through three simple methods for determining which images to work on resizing, compressing, and optimizing for better load times.

 To start, quickly create a custom report in Google Analytics.
 Look at the pages on your site driving the most unique visitors, revenue, or goal completions.
 This helps understand your most valuable pages in terms of organic traffic.
 For many sites, there may be only a handful of pages driving most of the traffic to the site:

 You can simply go through those pages and optimize the images.
 Or just use Google’s free pagespeed insights tool, which identifies the larger image files and compress them: